 To book Martin Vander Weyer please contact your JLA Agent.

 Martin began his career as an investment banker in London, Brussels and the Far East.
-He’s now tackling business at The Spectator, hailed by Boris Johnson as ‘The most oracular and entertaining commentator in town.’
-Instead of a technical take on the state of the economy, Martin’s speeches mix global risk horizons with entertaining anecdotes and a financial morality tale.
+He now makes sense of the business world at The Spectator.
+Hailed by Boris Johnson as ‘The most oracular and entertaining commentator in town', rather than a technical take on the state of the economy, Martin examines the real-world impact of business and markets with insight, wit, and the occasional financial morality tale.